 Constant and knife-like.
 Burning.
 Stinging.
 Soreness.
 Stabbing.
 This is how women with vulvodynia describe the pain they feel around the opening of their vagina.

 There are two types of vulvodynia.
-Generalized vulvodynia means you feel pain all around your vagina.
+Generalized vulvodynia means you feel pain all around your vulva.
 If you have localized vulvodynia, you feel pain in one specific area.
 The pain can be consistent or occur only when you sit for a long time or have sex.